- The flood is receding, with water levels and conductivity in Skálm nearing normal readings.

 Possible Origins of the Flood

-The current flood likely stems from geothermal cauldrons situated in Mýrdalsjökull, south of Austmannsbunga (specifically, cauldrons 13 and 14 in the Kötlukettle numbering system).
-These same cauldrons were responsible for a significant flood in July of last year.
-Recent ice radar measurements, conducted in May by Eyjólfur Magnússon from the Institute of Earth Sciences at the University of Iceland, suggest substantial water accumulation beneath these cauldrons at the glacier’s base, potentially explaining the current events.
-However, no confirmation has been received regarding any changes to the glacier surface in these areas, leaving the situation somewhat uncertain.
-Data from remote sensing in the coming days may shed more light, as will pilot reports from flights over the region.
+This flood most likely originated from geothermal cauldrons in Mýrdalsjökull, south of Austmannsbunga — specifically cauldrons 13 and 14 in the Kötlukettle numbering system.
+Those same cauldrons triggered a significant flood in July of last year.
+Ice radar measurements carried out in May by Eyjólfur Magnússon from the Institute of Earth Sciences at the University of Iceland had already flagged a considerable build-up of water beneath them at the glacier’s base, which could well explain what is happening now.
+No confirmation has come through yet of any changes to the glacier surface in those areas, so some uncertainty remains.
+Remote sensing data over the coming days — along with any pilot reports from flights over the region — should help clarify the picture.

 Figure 2: Map illustrating the locations of monitoring instruments around Mýrdalsjökull and the path of Leirá Syðri in Skálm.